Gravitational Waves from Double White Dwarfs as probes of the Milky Way: Complementary Figures

 \section{Complementary Figures}

-In this Appendix section, we provide two figures that are complementary to ~\cref{sec:Shape_Impact} and~\cref{sec:joint_analysis}.
-In particular,~\cref{fig:zfisher} shows histograms of the relative errors of waveform parameters for the resolved sources, for the three cases of scale height $Z_\mathrm{d}$ considered.
+In this Appendix section, we provide two figures that are complementary to~\cref{sec:analytic_model}, ~\cref{sec:Shape_Impact}, and~\cref{sec:joint_analysis}.
+In particular,~\cref{fig:model} demonstrates the impact of the different terms of the analytical model of~\cref{eq:galfit}, while~\cref{fig:zfisher} shows histograms of the relative errors of waveform parameters for the resolved sources, for the three cases of scale height $Z_\mathrm{d}$ considered.
 In~\cref{fig:posteriors} we show the posterior densities for the hyper-prior parameters considered in the analysis of~\cref{sec:joint_analysis}.